guertinlab/Tn5bias/Manuscript_Vignette/README.md

 The folder labeled *Reference_Files* contains original reference files which helped conceive this project.

 The folder labeled *figs* contains original files for any images included in the vignette.

+The folder labeled *Output_Vignette* contains a vignette which compares seqOutATACBias and ATACorrect output.